jocelync-invisible/icu-length-of-stay-prediction/README.md

 ## Overview & Problem Statement

-The aim of this project is to develop a model that utilizes Bayesian methods to predict a patient's length of stay (los) in the Intensive Care Unit (ICU) using de-identified public in-patient datasets, MIMIC-III and MIMIC-IV.
+The aim of this project is to develop a model that utilizes Bayesian methods to predict a patient's length of stay (LOS) in the Intensive Care Unit (ICU) using de-identified public in-patient datasets, MIMIC-III and MIMIC-IV.
 Current literature has explored the application of Bayesian methods for predicting various outcomes related to disease severity and ICU stays.
 However, most studies have focused on specific diagnoses.
 Therefore, in this project, we aim to investigate the effect of infection-causing bacteria on a patient’s LOS in the ICU.

 Bayesian modeling is particularly well-suited for investigating this problem as Bayesian methods are most effective when uncertainty is high and prior data can help refine future outcomes.
 By applying different Bayesian approaches that account for uncertainty, we aim to utilize and incorporate microbiological culture data and patient demographics to refine ICU LOS predictions.
 This, in turn, can aid clinicians develop more targeted and personalized treatment plans for patients with serious and/or multiple infections, given that the precise impact of specific bacteria on LOS is not yet well understood.